Whilst there’s nothing as sad as the last drops of gin, there’s still plenty of life to be had yet in the bottle.

 Starting with a medium-size empty gin bottle, make sure the bottle is completely clean inside and measure the neck width.

-All you need then is a soap pump (there’s plenty on Amazon – just make sure you get the right size), screw it on and fill the bottle with your favourite liquid soap.
+All you need then is a soap pump (just make sure you get the right size), screw it on and fill the bottle with your favourite liquid soap.
 Your sink never looked this good!

 Gin miniatures make for an excellent present, but with a little bit of handiwork, they can also double as some fun salt and pepper pots.